Read time: 3 minutes

 - Qualified Leads – How well your website is feeding likely new customers into the sales funnel

-By comparing these metrics to industry averages, past company performance and their relevance to the purpose of the website, it’s possible to see just how well the site, as presently constructed, is accomplishing its mission.
+By comparing these metrics to industry averages, ideal search engine thresholds, past company performance and their relevance to the purpose of the website, it’s possible to see just how well the site, as presently constructed, is accomplishing its mission.
 These metrics also provide a base of comparison for future efforts.

 Setting Goals Through Realistic Planning